 - Market share erosion in key markets

-- Substantial deterioration in global auto demand leading to significant decline in operating profit
+- Substantial deterioration in global auto demand leading to significant decline

 - Sustained negative FCF